-During those years of America's involvement in World War II, asbestos exposure was common to everyone who worked at the facility.
-Protective clothing issued to a typical foundryman or welder would include asbestos-containing leggings, aprons and gloves.
+During the time when America was part of World War II, asbestos exposure was common to everyone who worked at the facility.
+Protective clothing for a foundryman or welder included asbestos leggings, aprons and gloves.
 Inside the asbestos mixing room, employees mixed magnesia and asbestos fiber for insulation.

 The pipe shop onsite at the shipyard used asbestos in the lagging it manufactured.
 That cloth was then used to act as insulation around hot water and steam pipes in the vessels that were repaired at the shipyard.
-The boiler shop and the central power plant also used asbestos-containing material produced on premises as insulation.
+The boiler shop and the central power plant also used asbestos produced on the premises as insulation.

-However, asbestos exposure wasn’t limited to workers who manufactured products containing the toxic mineral.
-A 1941 personnel needs analysis noted that 19 different trades would be involved with asbestos use in projects such as extending the boiler shop, repairing and extending the central power plant, and reconstructing building ways #1.
+Exposure wasn’t limited to workers who manufactured products containing the toxic mineral.
+A 1941 personnel needs analysis noted that 19 different trades handled asbestos.
+Extending and repairing the boiler shop, central power plant and other areas led to heavy exposure.

-In April 1940, the medical officer assigned to the Brooklyn Navy Yard issued a report that was a compilation of recommendations based on his own observations regarding the conditions at the facility and the standards suggested by the U.S. Public Health Service.
+In April 1940, the medical officer assigned to the Brooklyn Navy Yard issued a report.
+It included his own observations of the conditions at the facility and the standards suggested by the U.S. Public Health Service.